-The new general plan designation and zoning can accommodate up to approximately 53 residential units; the original general plan designation and zoning could accommodate up to approximately 23 residential units, resulting in a net increase of 30 residential units on the site.
+The new general plan designation and zoning can accommodate up to approximately 53 residential units.
+The current general plan designation and zoning could accommodate up to approximately 23 residential units, so approval of the general plan amendment and zoning map amendment would result in a net increase of 30 residential units on the site.
 At this time, no site plan or tentative subdivision map are being proposed.
 They will be proposed at a later date for review by the Planning Commission.